hcss-utils/organized_crime_network_graph/README.md

 This is an app to view NEs and NPs in GB Organized Crime Corpus pairings through a Cytoscape.js visualisation.

-This code includes parts Cytoscape.js-powered demo app at https://github.com/cytoscape/wineandcheesemap (repository is MIT-licensed, like Cytoscape.js itself.)
+This code includes parts of Cytoscape.js-powered demo app at https://github.com/cytoscape/wineandcheesemap (repository is MIT-licensed, like Cytoscape.js itself.)

 )